schuderer/tinkersynth/README.md

 oscillators with low frequencies for controlling filter or transpose parameters, cf. LFOs, modulation).

-For a complete list of all available nodes, see `docs` for documentation.
+For a complete list of all available nodes, see the [documentation](https://schuderer.github.io/tinkersynth/) or the subdirectory `docs`.

 ## What is a synthesizer?